zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

   The Gateway does not trust the requested service and refuses to communicate with it.
-  The certificate of the service is missing from the truststore of the API Mediation Layer.

   **Action:**

   Possible actions regarding to message content:
-  - Message: Certificate doesn't match any of the subject alternative names.
+  - Message: Certificate does not match any of the subject alternative names.
-  Action: Verify that hostname the certificate is issued for, match the hostname of the service
+  Action: Verify that the hostname which the certificate is issued for matches the hostname of the service.
-  - Message: Unable to find valid certification path to requested target.
+  - Message: Unable to find the valid certification path to the requested target.
-  Action: Import the root CA (that issued services's certificate) certificate, to API Gateway truststore
+  Action: Import the root CA that issued services's certificate to API Gateway truststore

 ### ZWEAM600W